rglassett/vim-keyword/README.md

 Keyword.vim aims to improve Vim's built-in <kbd>K</kbd> command.
 It acts the same way by default, but it comes with a few handy configuration options.

+Vim's native <kbd>K</kbd> mapping simply passes the current keyword as an argument to the command specified by the `keywordprg` option, and only supports shell commands and Vim's internal `help`.

-By default, <kbd>K</kbd> uses `keywordprg`, which must be either a shell command or Vim's internal `:help`.
-Keyword.vim supports both internal and external commands, allows chaining, and allows keywords to be passed anywhere in a
+By contrast, Keyword.vim supports both editor and shell commands, and keywords may be interpolated anywhere in a command:
-command:

     let g:keyword_command = 'silent grep {keyword} | cwindow | redraw!'

-Keyword can be made filetype-sensitive through autocommands or ftplugin
+You can set a buffer-local keyword command through autocommands or ftplugins:
-settings:

     " ~/.vim/ftplugin/vim.vim
     let b:keyword_command = 'help {keyword}'